Tornadoes of 2023: October 28 (United Kingdom)

-For the second time in just over a month, another tornado struck the town of Littlehampton.
+For the second time in just over one month, another tornado struck the town of Littlehampton.
 Several trees were snapped, fence panels were destroyed, power lines were brought down, car windows were smashed, and one house had its roof ripped off.
 A TORRO investigator visited the site on October 29, and confirmed the tornado.
 It was provisionally rated T4 on the TORRO scale, equivalent to a low-end F2 tornado.
 The European Severe Weather Database rated the tornado IF2 on the International Fujita scale.

 November

 November 1–4 (Europe)

 A significant tornado touched down in Jersey, Channel Islands, from the evening of November 1 into the morning of November 2.
 One house had its roof ripped off and its upper-story walls destroyed.
 The tornado was rated IF3 by the European Severe Storms Laboratory on the International Fujita scale (IF-scale).
 TORRO released a statement on November 6 rating the tornado T6 on the TORRO scale, equivalent to a low-end F3 tornado.
 On the morning of November 2, another tornado was confirmed in Sompting and northern Lancing in West Sussex.
 After surveying the damage and reports from the public, the tornado's track was mapped and TORRO rated it as T2 on the TORRO scale.
 An IF1 tornado struck parts of Castel Focognano in Italy later that day, damaging roofs and trees.
 On November 4, an intense tornado struck Lavino in Bulgaria.
 According to the European Severe Storms Laboratory, at least 150 structures were damaged; one person was slightly injured by the IF3 tornado.
 A significant tornado struck Xánthi, Greece, about a half-hour later, and a large tree branch fell on a moving bus.
 With a damage path of at least 1.5 km (between Geor.
 Kondyli street and EPS stadiums), the tornado was rated IF2.
 An unrated tornado struck parts of Sratsimir, Bulgaria, an IF1.5 tornado struck parts of Dereköy, Turkey, and an IF1 tornado struck parts of La Pouëze, France.